Skip to content

 Selecting an Appropriate Template That Fits Your Business Model and Enhances Understanding

-Pick a template that mirrors how customers interact with your business—whether they stroll through an online store or chat up sales reps at a physical location.
-This choice can make or break clarity in understanding touch points where you meet—or miss—the mark.
+Pick a template that mirrors how customers interact with your business—whether they stroll through an online store or chat with sales reps at a physical location.
+This choice can make or break your understanding of touch points where you meet—or miss—the mark.

-You'll find templates ranging from service blueprints that highlight behind-the-scenes processes, to more straightforward linear timelines suited for simpler paths.
-Each serves its purpose but choosing wisely ensures every stroke of data paints the perfect picture of your customer’s experience.
+You'll find templates ranging from service blueprints highlighting behind-the-scenes processes to more straightforward linear timelines suited for simpler paths.
+Each serves its purpose but choosing wisely ensures every data stroke paints the perfect picture of your customer’s experience.

 Determining Key Stages in The Customer Experience